 "That they did," Sleggar confirmed.
 "They call her the Hawk of Londinium."

 Even Amuro was impressed by that title.
-Even before the current age, the hawk was renowned as a bird of great power and nobility, and had often been used in the various forms of heraldry of Ancient Earth.
+Even before the current age, the hawk, one of the more plentiful predators throughout the galaxy, was renowned as a bird of great power and nobility, and had often been used in the various forms of heraldry.
 For the Zeon to grant such a title meant that they both respected and dreaded her as an opponent, something that they did not usually do with "lesser" beings.
 Just who is she?

 "There you are!" the voice of Mirai hollered as its owner came stepping up, past the few techs and mechanics in the hangar, to the trio.
 Her gazed was centered on Sleggar and, as usual, it was not a warm one.